Mat-Longinow/100-days-of-code/100_days_of_code_docs/log.md

 #### Thoughts:
 Man, this last stretch has been SO much fun.
 I think the main difference is actually being able to spend time flexing my knowledge of what I am learning and actually building and learning as I build.
 It is so enthralling!

+### Day 15: Oct 20, 2019

+#### Today's Progress
+- Decided next step (spoiler, setting p MySQL DB)
+- Looked through several MySQL/Express examples of how other people built out apps with this combo
+- Started a mini MySQL/Express walkthrough of how to set up an app with both of these technologies

+#### Thoughts:
+Today was a little bit harder.
+Stalled out a bit trying to figure out what to do next.
+Moving towards MySQL since that is what my work uses, and seems to be in more common demand.
+I love the idea of learning a database, but they seem fairly complex, so it is a bit daunting.